jordimas/jordimas/README.md

   - 📫 [![Twitter: jordimash](https://img.shields.io/twitter/follow/jordimash?style=social)](https://twitter.com/jordimash) - email: jmas@softcatala.org
   - 😄 Pronouns: He / Him

+I do contribute to many projects, some of them sporadically.
+This is a highlight of some of my key contributions.

 # Projects at Softcatalà

 Some projects for which I'm a core contributor: